eellpp/pubScratchpad/Tech/Books/thinkinginjava/Error Handling with Exceptions.md

 ## 3. Exception Hierarchy

 * Root class: **`Throwable`**
+All exception are subclasses of throwable exception.
+Exceptions are classified into two types.
+Checked and Unchecked.
+Throwable itself is checked exception

   * **`Error`** – Serious problems beyond program control (e.g., JVM errors).
 Rarely handled.
   * **`Exception`** – Issues the program can often recover from.